rpicard/explore-flask/12-handling_users.md

     return render_template('reset.html', form=form)
 ```

 When the form receives an email address, we grab the user with that email address, generate a reset token and send them a password reset URL.
-That URL has our token which we can validate in the next view.
+That URL routes them to a view that will validate the token and let them reset the password.

 myapp/views.py
 ```